-The discounted payback period method is based on the discounted cash flows technique and is used in project valuation as a supplemental screening criterion.
+The discounted payback period (DPP) method is based on the discounted cash flows technique and is used in project valuation as a supplemental screening criterion.
 In simple words, it is the number of years needed to recover initial cost (cash outflows) of a project from its future cash inflows.
 To calculate it, we need consequentially add the discounted value of each future cash inflow as long as the initial cost will be recovered.

 The discounted payback period can be calculated as follows: